 Both nasal cavity and paranasal sinus cancer are uncommon.
 Each year, about 2,000 people are diagnosed with nasal cavity or paranasal sinus cancer in the United States.
 Cancer of the nasal cavity or paranasal sinus is more common as people grow older.
 Approximately 4 out of 5 people diagnosed with nasal cavity or paranasal sinus cancer are at least 55 years old.

 The 5-year survival rate tells you what percent of people live at least 5 years after the cancer is found.
 Percent means how many out of 100.
 The 5-year survival rate for nasal cavity and paranasal sinus cancer varies and is based on several factors, including the stage and grade of the cancer.
+The survival rates for a stage I or stage II nasal or paranasal cancer are over 60%.
+The survival rate for a stage III cancer is 50%, while the survival rate for a stage IV tumor is 35%.
 Talk with your doctor about what you can expect with your specific diagnosis.

 Statistics adapted from the American Cancer Society.

 The next section in this guide is Medical Illustrations.
 It offers drawings of body parts often affected by this disease.
 Or, use the menu to choose another section to continue reading this guide.